 We are a customer-focused integrated energy company.
-Our business is comprised of electric and natural gas utility operations; power generation; and fuel assets and services, including production and marketing operations for crude oil, natural gas and coal.
-Our focus on customers-whether they are utility customers or non-regulated generation, fuel or marketing customers-provides opportunities to expand our businesses.
-Our balanced, integrated approach to the energy business is supported by disciplined risk management practices.
+Our business is comprised of electric and natural gas utility operations, power generation, and fuel assets and services, including production and marketing operations for crude oil, natural gas and coal.
+Our focus on customers-whether they are utility customers or non-regulated generation, fuel or marketing customers-provides opportunities to expand our businesses by constructing additional rate base assets to serve our utility customers and expand our non-regulated energy holdings to provide additional products and services to our wholesale customers.

-The diversity of our energy operations, which range from fuel production to retail utility sales, reduces reliance on any single business segment to achieve our strategic objectives.
-It helps reduce our overall corporate risk and enhances our ability to earn stronger returns for shareholders over the long term.
-Despite very challenging conditions in the capital markets, we have sufficient liquidity and solid cash flows and expect to be able to access the capital markets as needed.
+The diversity of our energy operations reduces reliance on any single business segment to achieve our strategic objectives.
+It mitigates our overall corporate risk and enhances our ability to earn stronger returns for shareholders over the long term.
+Despite challenging conditions in the capital markets that began in the latter part of 2008, we have sufficient liquidity and solid cash flows, and expect to have continued access to the capital markets as needed.
+Consequently, our financial foundation is sound and capable of supporting an expansion of operations in both the near and long term.